ChaimaBSlima/holbertonschool-low_level_programming/more_malloc_free/README.md

 # C - More malloc, free

-As a holberton school student I built this directory named malloc_free to more exercise C malloc free.
+As a holberton school student I built this directory named more_malloc_free to more exercise C malloc free.

 ## Files
 | Files |  Description                |